cwendel16834/database/readme.txt

 _______________________________________________________________________________________

 int Table::count(string attrName);
-Description: Computes the total number of non-NULL entries in the specified attribute column.
+Description: Computes the total number of non-NULL attributes in the specified attribute column.

 Parameters:
 attrName: Name of the attribute to sum

-Return value: Returns the number of non-NULL entries in the specified attribute column.
+Return value: Returns the number of non-NULL attributes in the specified attribute column.
 _______________________________________________________________________________________

 Record& Table::min(string attrName);